Quantum Simulation of Quantum Field Theory in the Light-Front Formulation: Light-front Quantization of the 1+1D Yukawa Model

 These define the number of partons carrying momentum fraction $x=\Moden/K$ inside a hadron studied at harmonic resolution~$K$.
 Measuring the expectation values as in~\eqref{pdfour} results in evaluating PDFs at $K$ points: ${x={1}/{K},{2}/{K},\ldots,1}$.
 For a properly normalized state (with ${\sbraket{\bound{\Psi}[][]}{\bound{\Psi}[][]}=1}$) of total charge~$Q$, the normalization of PDFs is given by

 which reflects that fact that momenta and charges of partons should add up to those of the hadron.

+The PDF is also a function of the probing scale $\Qtransf^2$, which is the magnitude of momentum exchanged in a scattering process.
 The probing scale $\Qtransf^2$ can be introduced by imposing a cut-off on bound states~\cite{BRODSKY1998299}.
 A particular way of doing this is achieved by only considering Fock states~$\sket{\{\widehat{p}_j,\widehat{\occ}_j\}}$ of invariant momentum squared below $\Qtransf^2$ in the expansion of the bound state~$\sket{\bound{\Psi}[][\Qtransf]}$.
 In the absence of spin and transverse directions this constraint is:

-where the sums go over all the excited parton modes.
-As follows from eq.~\eqref{coords}, in the LF formalism the states of large equal-time momentum are those with either ${p^+\to\infty}$ or ${p^+\to 0}$.
+where the sums go over all the excited parton modes.\footnote{Note that in equation~\eqref{pokeQ} for the $1+1D$ theory, the only dimensionful quantities on the LHS are the masses (but not the box size $L$).
+In higher dimensions, the LHS of eq.~\eqref{fockcutoff} also depends on~$\Lambda_\perp$ and~$L_\perp$.} As follows from eq.~\eqref{coords}, in the LF formalism the states of large equal-time momentum are those with either ${p^+\to\infty}$ or ${p^+\to 0}$.
 While the former option is automatically excluded in a block of fixed $K$, condition~\eqref{pokeQ} ensures that the light-front momenta are not too small.

 In terms of truncated bound states, one calculates the PDFs at probing scale $\Qtransf^2$ as: